AmingAndrei/violence.website/content/materials/haemocarbon.md

 Formation

 Naturally, Haemocarbon can form in large quantities on the banks of the Phlegethon.
 Artificially, it can be synthesised via biological secretion by organisms capable of processing blood and carbon into crystalline output.
-Synthesis requires a free carbon source to stabilize the density and crystallization phase.
+Synthesis requires a free carbon source to stabilise the density and crystallisation phase.